-Unauthorized reproduction of any class materials is prohibited.
+• Unauthorized reproduction of any class materials is prohibited.

-Cell Phones and Beepers/Pagers
+Cell Phones

-- Use of cell phones and beepers/pagers are prohibited in the classroom, nursing lab, and clinical settings. - Incoming calls may not be answered in any of the above settings.
+- Use of cell phones are at the discretion of the instructor in the classroom, nursing lab, and clinical settings. - Incoming calls may not be answered in any of the above settings.